 Servings: 4

-This delicious pudding is usually made with a rich drained yogurt.
+This delicious pudding is traditionally made with a rich drained yogurt.
 This vegan version utilizes drained silken tofu and lemon juice for a smooth, rich-tasting and tangy dessert that has amazed some friends who are devotees of good Indian cuisine.
 You have some lee-way with the sugar content in this recipe.

-1/2 to 2/3 cup light organic unbleached sugar
+1/2 to 2/3 cup light organic unbleached sugar OR organic powdered sugar

 1/2 tsp salt